-3) Tertiary Air - Tertiary air further compliments the cleanburn system as a third air intake.
-The air is drawn up the back of the stove via a series of chambers and is then injected into the back of the upper fire chamber through small steel jets.
-The jets of superhot air ignite the remainder of gases that will only burn off at very high temperatures
+2) Secondary & Tertiary Air - Secondary & Tertiary air further compliments the cleanburn system as another air intake.
+Tertiary air is drawn up the back of the stove via a series of chambers and is then injected into the back of the upper fire chamber through small steel jets.
+The jets of superhot air ignite the remainder of gases that will only burn off at very high temperatures.
+Secondary air allows a film of air to pass over the glass which in turn keeps the glass clean.
+Please note the glass may become visibily darker when the stove is cold.